-Images courtesy the artist, Australian Centre for Contemporary Art, Melbourne and Milani Gallery
+Courtesy the artist, ACCA and Milani Gallery

 Architects draw.
 This has been the case since the Renaissance when the role of the architect shifted from master craftsperson to purveyor of schematic drawings.
 Today, while the most obvious function of drawing is to communicate, the limitlessly versatile process of drawing itself is valuable in developing ideas.
 One of the great joys for an architect is discovering alternative approaches to drawing, especially those sourced outside the discipline’s boundaries.
 This is particularly the case for a certain type of drawing practice that puts process itself on display – where the process and what is discovered through that process is more important than the drawn outcome.